vyperlang/vyper/docs/vyper-by-example.rst

 to see if the new bid is greater than the highest bid.
 If the two ``assert`` statements pass, we can safely continue to the next lines; otherwise, the ``bid()`` method will throw an error and revert the transaction.
-If the two ``assert`` statements the check that the previous bid is not equal to zero pass, we can safely conclude that we have a valid new highest bid.
+If the two ``assert`` statements and the check that the previous bid is not equal to zero pass, we can safely conclude that we have a valid new highest bid.
 We will send back the previous ``highest_bid`` to the previous ``highest_bidder`` and set our new ``highest_bid`` and ``highest_bidder``.